MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

  As write-verify the "second" byte of colour $72, $01 is expected to be read back (= $01).
  (to read "first" byte of colours, one would have to read NextReg $41 - not in this test)

-$4A, $4B: transparency fallback colour and sprite-transparency-index both set to $1F
+$4A, $4B, $4C: transparency fallback colour, sprite-transparency-index, tilemode
+transparency index - set to: $1F, $20, $0E

 $50, $51: MMU0 and MMU1 are set to value read from them (should be 0xFF = ROM), but test
  is checking only by the "non zero" condition (due to technical limitations in code).